A Beginner's Guide to Buying a Juicer | Sears

 No morning is complete without a nice glass of juice.
 But, instead of guzzling a processed, pasteurized and sugary drink every morning, homemade juice makes for a fresh and healthy way to begin your day.
 Juicers have become widely used small kitchen appliances, yielding fruit and veggie juices that are jam-packed with nutrients and essential enzymes.
 Before deciding on which model to get, consider these different types of juicers and juicing tips.

-Even if you're particularly health conscious, digestive issues make it hard for your body to absorb nutrients from vegetables.
+- Provides proper nutrients without disrupting digestion - Even if you're health conscious, digestive issues make it hard for your body to absorb nutrients from vegetables.
 Fresh juice goes straight into your bloodstream, so regular home juicing can help your body take in important fibers and minerals that impaired digestive health can prohibit.

-Juicing allows you to add variety to your repertoire of fruits and veggies you'll actually eat.
-If there are particular greens you aren't fond of, you'd be surprised how flavorful combinations of zesty veggies and ripe fruits can be juiced together to mask tastes that have been unpleasant in the past.
+- Can expand fruit and veggie consumption - Juicing allows you to add variety to your diet of fruits and vegetables.
+If there are particular greens you aren't fond of, you'd be surprised how flavorful combinations of zesty vegetables and ripe fruits can be juiced together to mask tastes that you may otherwise find unpleasant.

-You can balance your body's pH levels by juicing fresh, whole, highly-alkalizing veggies like lemons, leafy greens, root vegetables and cruciferous vegetables.
-An alkalized diet can help naturally improve your energy levels, mental clarity and digestion.
-Less acid in your body means clearer skin and an overall sense of wellness.
+- Helps balance pH level - You can balance your body's pH levels by juicing fresh, whole, highly-alkalizing foods like lemons, leafy greens, root vegetables and cruciferous vegetables.
+An alkalized diet can help naturally improve energy levels, mental clarity and digestion.
+Less acid in your body can mean clearer skin and an overall sense of wellness.